 We provide profiles of our therapists that you can read on our Team page (you can click on the therapist to access their profile page), you can request a therapist specifically when you contact us.
+Be sure to ask for the therapists rates.
 If they are not available, you may be added to their waitlist or offered another therapist.
 We do our best to find the right fit to meet all of your needs (including sliding scale options, times of sessions, and the shortest wait).
 In this case, our Referral/Intake Coordinator provides an extensive and well-established client/therapist matching system using secure email and referral questions designed to ensure “best fit.”

 Can I book a phone consultation?